fudab/fudab.github.io/covid-19/us.md

 ### Parameter Estimation

-We turncate the date to `May 31`, which is two weeks after `May 17`.
+We turncate the date to `June 7`, which is three weeks after `May 17`.
 Old results with earlier truncation dates for parameter estimation are in the archives.

 To obtain a satisfactory estimation of the epidemic parameters for the $i$th state, we apply the `dual annealing` algorithm to perform a nonlinear least square fitting of the variable $R_i(t)$ and find the global minimum value of the residual.
 The table below shows an ordered dictionary of all the parameter objects required.